fiona-strasser-nyu/group-19-final-project/README.md

 print("Ngrok URL:", public_url)
 ```

 Otherwise, to run the app in the terminal, make sure you have installed streamlit and are in the directory containing the necessary data and files.
 Then run:

 `streamlit run my_app.py`

+You will need an ngrok auth token to create the link.
+Once the streamlit is open, you will be prompted to enter your OpenAI API key.

+If this is your first time running the system and there are no saved embeddings, click "Generate Resources" for the RAG to load the passages and create embeddings.

+In the first field, enter the story title you have a question about (either in the database or not--we will check!) or "general" for a general query.
+Ask you query
+in the second text box.
+Click "Ask" to generate a response.
+Keep asking questions until you reach the limit or you are done, at which point you can enter "quit" to
+end the session.